-By 2019 all universities will start to make offers based on tariffs not just grades (a handful are already using them).
+As well as using grades, UCAS and some universities choose to make their offers based on tariff points.
 Tariffs are the average results that current students achieved for entry the previous year.
 Some students will, of course, have gained higher than the average, but as a rule, tariffs are a good indicator of the entry level.
-N.B as always, please check the course entry requirements at the preferred university.

 AQQ, CCEA, OCR, Pearson Edexcel and WJEC